PrivoxAnon1/privoice/docs/_build/html/_sources/install.rst.txt

 First, the numbers 58240 and 25600 represent the size of the wav data produced by your utterance.
 Since we sample two bytes 16,000 times a second we camn simply use this to convert to seconds of input which is the next number shown, followed by how long it took to transcribe that wav data into a text string.

-From the output we can see that using the small.en model we are getting close to a 1:1 ratio of input time to transcribe time.
+From the output we can see that using the *small.en* model we are getting close to a 1:1 ratio of input time to transcribe time.

-If we were to change the STT model in the yava.yml file to tiny.en and restart we would expect to see the time to transcribe decrease along with the accuracy.
+If we were to change the STT model in the **yava.yml** file to *tiny.en* and restart we would expect to see the time to transcribe decrease along with the accuracy.
+The required memory for the *tiny.en* model is below 1GB.

 You should experiment with this setting until you are satisfied it is working in a manner that is agreeable to you.
-Some folks prefer speed over accuracy, etc. It is important to verify your wake word is being picked up consistently.
+In some cases you may prefer speed over accuracy, etc. It is important to verify your wake word is being picked up consistently.
 Poor wake word selection will cause poor activation.
 Wake words should be somewhat rare in your normal lexicon to reduce false activations.
-They should also have some distinctive characteristics like a hard consonant or two.
+They should also have some distinctive characteristics like a hard consonant or two, or some distinctive quality.

 ==================
 Operational Issues